baspin94/judge-an-album/README.md

 Albums in the Saved Albums list can be clicked to repopulate the album details in the center of the screen.

 ### For Developers
+For more information on how the various features work "under the hood", there are comments attached to each function in the index.js file explaining the functionality its responsible for.

 ## Roadmap
 Future additions include: